alexandre-lecoq/speech-to-text/README.md

 - Language handling:
   - Provide a Whisper language code (e.g., `en`, `fr`, `zh`), or
   - Omit it or use `auto` to auto-detect the language
   - Optional timestamps per segment (`--timestamps`)
+  - Optional Chinese character conversion (`--chinese=simplified|traditional`)—only if detected language is Chinese; invalid values cause an error and exit
   - Deterministic output format with file metadata and language info
   - Uses a local Whisper model file (`./models/base.pt`) for offline use
   - GPU acceleration if a CUDA-enabled PyTorch is available; falls back to CPU
   - Diagnostics mode (`--diagnose`) to print environment info and exit
+  - List all supported Whisper languages (`--list-languages`)

 ## Requirements